HarrisonFulford/HarrisonFulford/README.md

 <h3 align="left">🏋️‍♂️ Fun Facts About Me:</h3>
 <i>
 <p align="left">
-⛷I used to freestyle ski competitively, and tore my ACL 🤕
+⛷ I used to freestyle ski competitively, and tore my ACL 🤕
 </p>
 <p align="left">
-🎗I’m a student representative for the Canadian Cancer Society 💞
+🎗 I’m a student rep for the Canadian Cancer Society 💞
 </p>
 <p align="left">
-🔋I’m a Software Developer for Waterloo’s Eco Car Team 🚗
+🔋 I’m a Software Developer for Waterloo’s Eco Car Team 🚗
 </p>
 <p align="left">
-👑I was ranked top 100 NA on MK11, as a Scorpion one trick🔥
+👑 I was ranked top 100 NA on MK11, as a Scorpion one trick 🔥
 </p>
 </i>
 </p>